Yup-io/yup_docs/docs/ext_setup.md

 ## Downloading

-There are two ways to download the extension:

-1. Chrome Store
-2. Yup Website
+You can find the Yup extension on our site or download it directly on the Google Chrome Store.

 <img class="rounded-img" src="media/chromestore.png"></img>

 ### Access

 Currently, you must own a university email (.edu) or receive an access code to use the extension.
-You can receive one from the Yup team or from an existing user.
-If you don't have one, apply [here](a) or through the extension.
+If you don’t have one, apply [here](https://join.yup.io/) or through the extension.
+You can receive one from the Yup team or an existing user.

 Learn More: [Referral Program](/referral.md)